 Emerging Preeminent Programs

-Stempel College is home to two emerging preeminent programs: Brain, Behavior and the Environment and Health Inequities and Disparities.
-These programs drive research, spark creativity, and encourage innovation, helping the researchers and students of Stempel College better serve our community here in the U.S. and abroad.
+Stempel College is to the Brain, Behavior and the Environment.
+This Emerging Preeminent Program drives research, sparks creativity and encourages innovation, helping the researchers and students of Stempel College better serve our community here in the U.S. and abroad.

 Brain, Behavior and the Environment